 The Best HTML and CSS Projects for Beginners

-If you’re a beginner to code and just started learning HTML and CSS, you may be wondering what HTML and CSS projects you can do to build your portfolio and hone your skills.
-You might even ask whether or not you can actually do anything with just HTML and CSS knowledge!
-The good news is that there are many types of HTML and CSS projects out there that beginners can use to practice coding, build up skills, keep learning, level up your knowledge, and even start earning money.
+If you’re a beginner to code and just started learning HTML and CSS, you may be wondering what practice projects you can do to build your portfolio and hone your abilities.
+You might even ask whether or not you can actually do anything with just these two languages!
+The good news is that there are many types of projects out there that beginners can use to practice coding, build skills, study, and even start earning money.

 In this article we’ll go over how you can also use HTML and CSS to build projects and explore the tech industry, even if you’re just starting your journey into the tech space.

 Table of Contents